The Laughing God

 The Church of Our Triumphant Family

 Having gained ground in Gloriana, the Church of Our Triumphant Family zealously spreads its teachings throughout the land.
 At its center is the story of a mother and father who lived a virtuous life and died in defense of their child.
-That child went on to become a prophet, healer and champion of virtue.
+That child went on to become a prophet, healer and champion of virtue, who freed the Northern Kingdoms from the Bale.
 The Church believes that the three are enshrined in a high place, above all other gods, bathed in the light of the Golden Tree.

 While the Queen has definitely not forbidden the worship of other gods and spirits, clerics of the Triumphant Family do their best to draw attention away from the Old religion and towards their practices.
 They teach a doctrine of bravery, sacrifice and community that appeals to nobles and peasantry alike.
 Much of the support for the Church comes from a powerful order of knights, the Order of the Pendant.
 Knights of this order have a higher duty to the protection of the weak and vanquishing evil than to any monarch.